The esri_featurelayer_getDefaultElementType function returns an associated list of element settings as follows:

 Example usage

-Requests the element setting of a feature layer named Damage_to_Residential_Buildings with no subtype.
+This example requests the element setting of a feature layer named Damage_to_Residential_Buildings with no subtype. (esri_featurelayer_getDefaultElementType "Damage_to_Residential_Buildings")

 Result example usage

-• If successful, an associated list is returned in which the Type value is the POINT, Block Reference, or COGO_POINT entity type, and the DESCRIPTION value is the block insert name or COGO point description prefix.
+- If successful, an associated list is returned in which the Type value is the POINT, Block Reference, or COGO Point entity type, or the Hatch or Automatic value for polygons, and the DESCRIPTION value is the block insert name, COGO point description prefix, or polygon hatch pattern name.

 Failed returned values